DavidFirth/alt3/docs/_pages/about/tables-explained.md

 ---

-An *alt-3* ranking takes proper account of each team's **schedule strength** --- that is, whether they have played (on average, to date) unusually 'easy' or 'hard' matches.
+An *alt-3* ranking takes proper account of each team's **schedule strength** --- that is, whether they have played (on average, to date) relatively 'easy' or 'hard' opponents.
+The easy/hard assessment is made in a mathematically coherent way, and is based only on the current season's match results.
+Home advantage (or, perhaps, disadvantage) is automatically taken into account, by recognising that some teams do better when playing at home than when playing away (or, perhaps, better away than at home).

-This includes the strength of the opponents played so far, and also any imbalance in the numbers of matches played at home and away.
-(The 'home advantage' effect in many major football leagues can be substantial.)

 The *alt-3* table displays two new columns, labelled **ePld** and **Rate**.
 We describe here, just briefly,